arslabora/my-hugo-scaffold/README.md

 In my hugo scaffold, configuration is spread on more than on file, and have three overrides for the three output folders you saw in the root of the repo.
 - **_default**: it contains all configuration which are needed to build the website.
 - **_types**: this is what usually is the archetypes folder.
 I found strange to have it mixed with the content, as it's mainly a collection of presets to create new content.
 In my understanding, it belong to the configuration of the site, so it appears here.
-- **development**: here we can overrides everything is needed to produce our local, static rendering.
+- **build**: here we can overrides everything is needed to produce our local, static rendering.
-- **production**: here we define final overrides, such as base url and everything must be adjusted for the site to be correctly served.
-- **staging**: this is an optional folder.
+- **deploy**: this is an optional folder.
 It shoudl contains overrides needed for the deploy stage, if needed.
+- **publish**: here we define final overrides, such as base url and everything must be adjusted for the site to be correctly served.

 ##### include
 Under include we'll find: